williamgoddard/alterEgoDocumentation/alter-ego-docs/docs/setup-guide.md

 * **Room Items** - The items currently in a room.
 You can select a room's inventory with `/room items`.
 * **Character Items** - The items a character is holding.
 You can select a character's inventory with `/character items`.
 * **Character Clothes** - The clothes a character is wearing.
 You can select a character's clothes inventory with `/character clothes`.
-* **Storage** - An extra inventory which comes with your roleplay.
+* **Storage** - An extra inventory, not linked to any character or room.
 This is useful for storing items you currently don't want to put anywhere.
 You can select your roleplay's storage inventory with `/item storage`.

 Once you have selected an inventory, that inventory will remain selected until you select a different inventory.
 This means you can keep creating multiple items in the same inventory without needing to reselect it.